Blank LabelsCustom Labels

 The program prevents fake or unauthorized products from being sold under your listing.
 Amazon verifies each unit’s Transparency code before fulfillment, blocking all the products without it.

-With this system, you can track products and improve quality control, inventory, and tracking issues.
+With this system, you can track products and improve quality control, inventory management, and tracking.

 3. Multichannel Protection

 Transparency codes are not limited to Amazon.
-You can apply them to units sold through your website or other retailers, allowing you to protect your brand across all sales channels.
+You can apply these codes to units sold on your website or through other retailers, protecting your brand across all sales channels.

 Challenges and How to Overcome Them